gabriel-nt/gabriel-nt/README.md

 - 📕 Learning React, React Native, Node.js, Typescript and Postgres.
 - 📖 I have interest in Next.js, Angular, Laravel and Flutter

-I Also work as a developer frontend and backend in [H.Studio](http://hstudio.com.br/)
+I also work as a developer frontend and backend in [H.Studio](http://hstudio.com.br/)

 # Português
 ### Olá!
 Bem vindo ao meu Github